yangjian-xiao/Team-DApp/userstories.md

 Acceptance Test: Perform a test where the user should receive some adoption suggestions, in this test the adoption suggestions should fit into what the user already has recorded in his preferences.

 # 1.6 Export Preferences to CSV
-As a developer, I want to give the user access to the data that was collected.
+As a user I would like to see the selections that I made in a file that is simple to read.

 Elaboration: The user should be able to see the choices he made, this should show the user on which types of dogs he liked the most out of the catalog and which were the most disliked.